denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 world.
 For some it carries an unwelcome connotation.
 In most cases, the maintenance of large online archives is a drain on resources, not profiteering.
 It resembles much more the work of a librarian than that of a corsair.
-Nevertheless, many in the community embrace some of the political implications that come with the idea of piracy.
+Nevertheless, many in the community actually embrace a few of the political implications that come with the idea of piracy.
 Piracy, in that sense, is related to the methods and intuitions behind the occupy movement.
 When public resources are unjustly appropriated and when such appropriation is subsequently defended through the use of law and force, the only available response is counter occupation.